-With just over two thirds (69%) of Canadians concerned, roads will be more dangerous with legalization of marijuana, this popular annual event will have participants complete various activities while wearing ‘marijuana goggles.’
+With just over two thirds (69%) of Canadians concerned, roads will be more dangerous with the legalization of marijuana, this popular annual event will have participants complete various activities while wearing ‘marijuana goggles.’
 The marijuana goggles simulate how cannabis impairs your reaction time, your ability to pay attention and your decision-making.

 “It’s time to be blunt,” said CAA Niagara’s President and CEO, Peter Van Hezewyk.
 “Cannabis and driving don’t mix.
 While I’m confident most people understand that drinking and driving can be a lethal combination, it’s time we start talking about marijuana.
 Driving high is driving impaired.”

-The event also aims to debunk marijuana myths, such as drivers under the influence of marijuana are the same, or better behind the wheel.
+The event also aimed to debunk marijuana myths, such as drivers under the influence of marijuana are the same, or better behind the wheel.
 What seems like a ridiculous statement, is what one in four young Canadians believe.
 It’s time to start getting the facts out to the Niagara community.

 “Although drugged driving will be a focal point of this event, distracted driving will also be at the forefront,” Mr. Van Hezewyk said.
 “Our mission is to keep Niagara roads safe which includes giving residents tips and tools for making positive driving choices.”